 <List of actors and the definitions of those actors related to the use case.>

-EHR System: Used by providers to capture and store health information about a patient.
-The system includes a FHIR server.
+EHR System: Conforms to the electronic health record (EHR) definition in Appendix C of this document.
+The EHR System in this use case has the requisite FHIR APIs available.

 Backend App: Interacts with the EHR to determine the trigger rules and subscribes to the EHR for topics.
 The App will interact with the EHR, gather the appropriate data, and then transmit the data to the appropriate system(s).